Millennials: Take These Steps to Prepare for Retirement

 However, regardless of whether financial education is required or not, you should make it a priority at this point in your life.

-Lastly, Andrew recommended getting your feet wet in the job market with a part-time job you enjoy so you can start understanding the value of money and learning how to budget for yourself.
+Lastly, consider getting your feet wet in the job market with a part-time job you enjoy so you can start understanding the value of money and learning how to budget for yourself.

 2. Early 20s